JoppeBlondel/TechEvent2023/TechEvent0.md

     * CubeIDE, MCUXpresso, MPLab, E2studio, SEGGER embedded...
     * arm-gcc v8/v9/v10, xc16...
     * other GNU tools: make, binutils, libraries, libc...
-* 10 versions of gcc and Eclipse installed
+* 10 versions of gcc, Eclipse and other things installed
+* Every time a new IDE to learn and customize

 ---
 # Can we solve it?